-We had heaps of fun on our adventure, and I learned a lot about traveling and living in a small space.
-Hopefully the following information will help you prepare for the best pet friendly ad-van-ture possible!
+Hopefully the following information will help you prepare for the best pet friendly ad-van-ture possible.

-Most campervans are bigger than your average vehicle with space for gear and room to sleep, while still being maneuverable and easy to park.
+Most campervans are bigger than your average vehicle.
+While offering space for gear and room to sleep, they’re still maneuverable and easy to park.
 And the bonus?
-Many rental companies seem to understand that a vacation is not fun if you can’t take your pets along, so there are quite a few pet friendly options!
+Many rental companies seem to understand that a family vacation means taking your pets along, so there are several pet friendly options!

-Verify and clarify.
+Verify and clarify!
 As with any rental, each company has different policies and fees.
 Call to verify any information you find online and clarify the rules regarding your furry companion.
 The company I rented from had no restrictions on size or breed, but pets were not allowed during July, August, and September.
-While this seasonal restriction is meant to protect pets from hot vehicles, it could alter plans if you’re planning to travel during summer vacation.
+While this seasonal restriction is meant to protect pets from hot vehicles, it could alter plans if you’re traveling during summer vacation.

 Questions for your campervan rental company: